 The best trading strategies are the ones that work for you.
 You gotta do the work and to find what fits.
 There’s no cheat code for this.

 Again, it’s different for everyone.
 But I will tell you that strategic traders can outperform the market average.

 In this age of basically zero-commission trades, it’s possible to start out with any amount of money.
 But if you’re starting with such a small stake you’ve really gotta limit your risk.
 Start with paper trading and beefing up your market knowledge as you save up for a trading account.

 With so many different trading strategies, which should you choose?
 That’s entirely up to you.
 No two traders are alike, so everyone has their own go-to strategies.

 Not comfortable using your trading account to fund your strategy tests?
 No problem.
 This is a perfect time to paper trade.
-This simulated trading environment gives you the opportunity to watch the markets and see how your trades would theoretically perform in real time, without having to risk a cent of your capital.

 Do you have a favorite strategy?
 What works best for you?
 Share your comments … we want to hear from you!